 - A history grows up around all projects, and the story, which may be complex, can become more vivid than the state of the system, which should be simple.
-People start to let all that has happened obscure the fact that the software is just software.
+People start to let all that’s happened obscure the fact that the software is just software.

-- People in long-term relationships develop an inertia that makes them not want to accept the uncertainty of changing those relationships.
+- People in long-term relationships develop an inertia that makes them want to avoid the uncertainty of changing those relationships.

-Running a large IT project can feel like playing multi-dimensional chess while blindfolded — but it should not.
+Running a large IT project can feel like playing multi-dimensional chess while blindfolded — but it shouldn’t.
 The taxpayers will benefit the most if you protect four freedoms of enterprise system development: